orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 integrations can be added without needing to make any changes to the Intermediate or CFS layers above.

+The YANG modules for `layer2` are located in `sorespo/gen/yang/rfs`.

 At this layer, there is an instance of `<device>` container per managed device and a corresponding `<rfs>` container defining the devices SORESPO is managing and the RFS services that SORESPO defines.